 Drummond is in a bit of an interesting spot.
 He got only eight games with the Cleveland Cavaliers after they acquired him at the trade deadline.
-But those eight games, and an uncertain free-agent market due to the COVID-19 pandemic, open the possibility of Drummond exercising his $28.7 million player option for next season.
-Drummond is young enough to fit with the Cavs’ young core, so it’ll be one more year of growing together.
-After that, Drummond could hit what should be a more stable market flush with cash in 2021.
+But those eight games, and an uncertain free-agent market due to COVID-19 have it looking like Drummond will exercise his $28.7 million player option for next season.
+Drummond is young enough to fit with the Cavs young core, so it’ll be one more year of growing together.
+After that, Drummond will hit what should be a more stable and flush with cash, market in 2021.

 Fits with: Cavaliers

 Thompson has had a kind of weird career.
 Right as he was figuring out his place in the NBA, LeBron James returned to Cleveland and the Cavs were title contenders.
-A few years later, James and Kyrie Irving were gone, and Thompson was a luxury for a rebuilding team.
+A few years later, James and Kyrie Irving were gone and Thompson was a luxury for a rebuilding team.
 Now, he’s finally a free agent.
-With Andre Drummond likely the Cavs’ center moving forward, and Kevin Love (and his giant contract) entrenched at power forward, Thompson is probably moving on.
-Several contenders should line up to add the veteran big man in free agency.
+With Andre Drummond likely the Cavs center moving forward, and Kevin Love (and his giant contract) entrenched at power forward, Thompson is probably moving on.
+Several contenders will lineup to add the veteran big in free agency.

 4. Marc Gasol

 Could this be it for Gasol?
-The veteran center is fully into the role-player phase of his career.
-Gasol is now a stretch five, as over half of his shot attempts come from behind the arc.
+The veteran center is fully into the role player phase of his career.
+Gasol is now a stretch-five, as over half of his shot attempts come from behind the arc.
 He’s still a solid defender and rebounder, but has slipped far from his Defensive Player of the Year days.
 If the Raptors run it back one more year, Gasol probably comes back.
-If Toronto rebuilds, it wouldn’t be a surprise to see Gasol call it a career.
-If he wants to keep playing, several contenders will offer Gasol a role as a 15-minute-per-game opener in the middle.
+If Toronto goes another direction, it wouldn’t be a surprise to see Gasol call it a career.
+Or he could go home and play in Spain to wrap up his career.
+If he wants to keep playing in the NBA, but not for the Raptors, several contenders will offer Gasol a role as a 15 minutes per game opener in the middle.

 Fits with: Raptors, Clippers, Lakers, Warriors, Nuggets

-This may have been Whiteside’s best season.
+This may have been Hassan Whiteside’s best season.
 He’s played more minutes with Portland than all but one of his Miami years.
-He scored 16.3 points per game on 61.8 percent shooting.
-And he led the league in blocked shots at 3.1 per game, while also pulling down 14.2 rebounds a night.
-The challenge is that Whiteside still doesn’t play with fire on a regular basis, and he’s done this contract-year thing before.
-Buyer beware.
+He scored 15.5 points per game on 62% shooting.
+And he led the league in blocked shots at 2.9 per game, while also pulling down 13.5 rebounds a night.
+The challenge is that Whiteside still doesn’t play with fire on a regular basis and he’s done this contract-year thing before.
+Buyer beware!

 Fits with: Hornets, Trail Blazers, Mavericks

-Lopez joined his brother, Brook, in Milwaukee this season and has been everything the Bucks hoped for.
-His defense, screening and passing on the second unit have helped Milwaukee keep pace when the starters go to the bench.
-Because of the uncertain market, the Bucks being a title contender and the chance to play with his brother, Lopez will likely pick up his $5 million player option for 2020-21.
+Lopez joined his brother Brook in Milwaukee this season and was everything the Bucks hoped for.
+His defense and screening and passing on the second unit have helped Milwaukee maintain their excellent play when they go to the bench.
+Given the uncertain market, the Bucks being a title contender and getting to play with his brother, Lopez will likely pick up his $5 million player option for 2020-21.